PotatoSpudowski/The-centralized-guide-to-distributed-storage-and-processing-of-big-data/README.md

 ### 08_reduce.py
 This script creates a list of random integers, converts them into RDD and uses the "Reduce" function to get the product of the integers in the RDD.

+### 09_sum_of_3_million_prime_numbers.py
+This script reads 3 text files consisting of 1 million prime numbers from 0-1mil, 1mil-2mil and 2mil-3mil as 3 different RDDs.
+Combines the 3 RDDs using union function and using the Reduce function finds the sum of first 3 million prime numbers.

+### 10_caching.py
+This script reads 3 text files consisting of 1 million prime numbers from 0-1mil, 1mil-2mil and 2mil-3mil as 3 different RDDs.
+Combines the 3 RDDs using union function and using the Reduce function finds the sum of first 3 million prime numbers.
+Then counts the number of integers in the RDD.

+It first does the above operations without caching and calculates the time and then does the same thing after caching the RDD in memory before counting.
+This significantly reduces the time as the RDDs dont have to be reloaded for counting after finding the sum.

+### 11_stack_overflow_survey_analysis_using_accumulators.py
+This script loads the "2016-stack-overflow-survey-responses.csv" from the data folder

 ## Resources
 https://intellipaat.com/blog/what-is-apache-spark/